-What do you do when the thing you thought most necessary turns out to be something else?
+What do you do when the thing you most need isn’t what you thought?

-The narrators of these thirteen sassy, outrageous stories all think they know what they need—and are all surprised, in different ways, to find out what is really important.
-Whether it’s jumping from a plane, starting a romance or ending one, connecting with one’s children, or running the most powerful country on the planet, their worlds fall apart and then get rebuilt, in surprising and tender ways, on the new discoveries rising from the rubble.
-Bold, sneaky, sometimes bewildered, and always jumping in feet first, these characters will steal your heart, turn it upside down, shake out all its contents, and give you back what you most need, polished clear and whole.
-Includes short shorts, short stories, and a novella.
+The narrators of these thirteen wildly original and unforgettable stories all know what they want, and are surprised to find—in poignant and sometimes painful ways—that what they need is something else entirely.
+Whether starting a romance or ending one, raising babies or rescuing a friend, running an advice column or the most powerful country on the planet, their worlds fall apart and then get rebuilt, in startling and tender ways, on the new discoveries rising from the rubble.
+Bold, sneaky, sometimes bewildered, and always jumping in feet first, these characters will steal your heart, turn it upside down, shake out all its contents, and give you back what you most need, polished, clear, and whole.

 “The Necessaries” – first published in Oklahoma Review 5.2